oap-project/sql-ds-cache/oap-cache/oap/docs/User-Guide.md

 ## Getting Started

+### Installation
+We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md) for more information.
+If you have finished [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md), you needn't  follow the build steps, you can find compiled OAP jars in `/root/miniconda2/envs/oapenv/oap_jars/`.

 ### Building

-We provided a Conda package which will automatically install most dependencies, you can refer to [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md) for more information.
 If you’d like to build from source code, please refer to [Developer Guide](Developer-Guide.md) for the detailed steps.

 ### Spark Configurations